A healthy pregnancy begins before you even get pregnant. Here’s some pre-pregnancy planning to start your journey to motherhood.

 Practice infection control.

-A parasite called Toxoplasma gondii causes toxoplasmosis, which can cause serious illness in, or death of, a fetus.
+Toxoplasmosis is an illness caused by a parasite called Toxoplasma gondii, which can cause serious illness in, or death of, a fetus.
+Some people will have flu-like symptoms with toxoplasmosis while others will have no symptoms, so it is best to avoid possible sources as a precaution.
 To avoid exposure, pregnant women (and those trying to get pregnant) should avoid the ingestion of undercooked meat and raw eggs.
 In addition, pregnant women should avoid all contact and exposure to cat feces and cat litter.
-A blood test before or during pregnancy can determine any parasite exposures.

 Vanderbilt Women’s Health provides care for women at all stages of their lives at locations across Middle Tennessee.
 Learn more here or call 615-343-5700.